medplum/medplum/packages/docs/docs/agent/index.md

 #### Windows Install

-To install on a Windows Host, remote into the host and download the MSI to the host filesystem.
+To install on a Windows Host, remote into the host and download the agent executable to the host filesystem.
 Double click on the MSI to start and go through the install screen, inputting the 4 pieces of information from the previous step into the screen.

+The agent executable for Windows is built with each release, and can be be downloaded from the [releases](https://github.com/medplum/medplum/releases) page.

 Once the install is complete you should be able to see the following: